Want to follow along with this writing? Sign up Today, it's free and easy

 Love when you compared her to a hunter, still hungry, and unsatisfied.
 It adds this gory edge and bitterness that is an absolutely amazing perspective for the guy.

-about 6 years ago SridevaS13 said:
+over 6 years ago SridevaS13 said:

 Very emotionally awakening.